dnp3/opendnp3-guide/source/layout/index.rst

 **asiopal**

 An implementation of the PAL for platforms with an operating systems.
 It uses ASIO to provide cross platform networking and serial port support.
 Each instance of IExecutor is on it's own "strand" allowing this PAL to transparently run via a thread pool.
 This is the component that gives opendnp3 such great scalability on multi-core systems.

+**asiodnp3**

+This library presents a high-level interface to opendnp3 based on components of the asiopal.
+Almost every project running on an operating system should use the this library as its entry point.
+The C++ demos are built based on this library.

+**.NET Bindings**

+This is actually 2 libraries, a pure C# library of interfaces and a mixed-mode assemly written in C++/CLI.
+Together they comprise the .NET bindings and with an interface that roughly mirrors asiodnp3 but with more idiomatic .NET semantics.

+**Java Bindings**

+This is actually 2 libraries, a pure Java library (build with Maven) of interfaces and a JNI-based shared library that implements the native functions.
+Together they comprise the Java bindings and have an interface that roughly mirrors asiodnp3 but with more idiomatic Java semantics.

+**Test Harness**

+This is a standalone winforms application written in C#.
+It provides functionality similar to the test harnesses from TMW & ASE.
+It has a modular architecture that can be extended to write device simulators.
+It serves the dual purpose of providing a useful tool to the community and demoing the capabilities of the underlying library.